Quantum geometrical current and coherence of the open gravitation system: loop quantum gravity coupled with a thermal scalar field: A specific model: loop quantum gravity coupled with a real scalar field

-That is, in this toy model, the Gibbs entropy is approximately proportional to the average volume of the space.
-This result implies that there might be some relationships between the quantum information and the spacetime structure.
+respectively.
+Equation \eqref{eq:4.118b} is the Pauli master equation.
+Equation \eqref{eq:4.118c} is the evolution equation of $\langle \hat{V}\rangle$ while the evolution of $P(n)$ is governed by the Pauli master equation \eqref{eq:4.118b}.
+It is clear that equations \eqref{eq:4.116} and \eqref{eq:4.118} are different from equations \eqref{eq:4.118b} and \eqref{eq:4.118c}.
+In equation \eqref{eq:4.118b} and \eqref{eq:4.118c}, there are no non-diagonal terms.
+However, for the quantum system, usually the coherence is important and the non-diagonal terms in equation \eqref{eq:4.116} and \eqref{eq:4.118} can not be neglected.
+Thus for the quantum gravitational system, both the current $F_{mn}$ and the coherence drive the evolution of the quantum geometry.

+In general, the dynamics of the open quantum system is described by the generalized Lindblad equation~\cite{IVD,HEJB}.
+The classical limit of the generalized Lindblad equation is the Pauli master equation which can be written as $dP(i)/dt=\sum_{j}F_{ji}$~\cite{HEJB,HW}.
+Thus, in the classical limit, the dynamics of the system is determined by the current.
+For the quantum system, the coherence terms in the generalized Lindblad equation are important.
+The dynamics of the quantum system is determined by both the current and the coherence~\cite{JW3,JW4}.
+For the situation of the quantum gravity, after tracing out the matter fields, the dynamics of the quantum spacetime should also be described by the generalized Lindblad equation.
+Thus it is reasonable to infer that the dynamics of the quantum spacetime is driven by the current and the coherence in more general situations, not just in our toy model.

-In addition, as a quantum system, there is coherence in the quasi-steady state.
+As a quantum system, there is coherence in the quasi-steady state.
 We can use the following definition to measure the coherence of the reduced gravitation system~\cite{TM}:

-Figure~\ref{fig:4} shows the variation of Gibbs entropy and coherence with the temperature of the bath.
+Figure~\ref{fig:4} shows the variation of the coherence with the temperature of the bath.
 In figure~\ref{fig:4}, we still fix the parameters $m_{1}=0.01$ and $\ell_{0}=(\gamma\sqrt{\triangle})^{1/3}$.
-In~\ref{fig:4(b)}, in order to calculate the coherence based on the definition \eqref{eq:4.125}, we need to fix the value of the density matrix element $\rho_{1,k+1}$ in \eqref{eq:4.106}.
+In order to calculate the coherence based on the definition \eqref{eq:4.125}, we need to fix the value of the density matrix element $\rho_{1,k+1}$ in \eqref{eq:4.106}.
 We choose $\rho_{1,k+1}=0.01$.
-Figure~\ref{fig:4(a)} shows when the temperature of the bath increases, the Gibbs entropy decreases.
-This feature is similar with the case of the Schwarzschild black hole evaporation.
-As the black hole evaporates, the mass of the black hole decreases, the area of the horizon (Bekenstein-Hawking entropy) decreases, but the black hole temperature increases.
-Thus for the black hole, the entropy decreases as the temperature increases.
-Figure~\ref{fig:4(b)} shows when the temperature of the bath increases, the coherence of the gravitation subsystem also increases.
+Figure~\ref{fig:4} shows when the temperature of the bath increases, the coherence of the gravitation subsystem also increases.
 This result is consistent with the intuition: at the very early stage, the universe is in quantum state being hot with strong quantum coherence.
 Later on, the universe becomes cold and classical, thus looses the coherence.